owqejfb/N.B.A.A.-Never-Broke-Again-Algorithm-/README.md

 -make last layer have sigmoid. (i think it may already have it as the default but i think relu could be default. specifying removes ambiguity)

--combine HT PD and AT PD into one variable to see if it improves the model. hoping that by removing a dimension accuracy improves
+~~-combine HT PD and AT PD into one variable to see if it improves the model. hoping that by removing a dimension accuracy improves~~.Dimensionality not always a curse.
+Change did nothing

 -model.fit() has shuffle on by default. this could be hindering my model because my data might give more insight being read sequentially

+-Training the model on colab has better accuracy than my local machine by 6%.
+No idea what it could be.
+Could be the seed or the fact that colab trains off a csv and local off a dataframe.
+Currently my only ideas but need to figure this out